 more images and detailed information about this splendid instrument.

-It seems highly likely that it was given its extravagant decoration because of its amazing sound and it is, indeed, still today one of the finest-sounding instruments in the history of French harpsichord making.
+It seems highly likely that it was initially given its extravagant decoration because of its amazing sound and it is, indeed, still today one of the finest-sounding instruments in the history of French harpsichord making.
 It may have played an important role in the social and musical life of the French Court at the time of Louis XV.

 The harpsichord viewed from the bentside